Energetic Analysis of Emerging Quantum Communication Protocols: Energy model

 Here, $S^i_{\pi}(t)$, $M^k_{\pi}(t)$, and $D^j_{\pi}(t)$ represent the energy contribution at time $t$ from the $i$th, $k$th and $j$th components involved in the source, the manipulation and the detection, respectively.
 These specifications are particularly relevant when considering large networks, since the number of sources $n_S$, manipulations $n_M$ and detections $n_D$ might all scale differently with the number of users.
 In addition, some components need to be initialized which adds a constant term to the overall energy cost $E_{\pi}(0)$. \\

 On top of optical components, quantum network protocols typically include some classical computing elements that increase the energy cost, and those are denoted as $C_\pi(t)$.
 Two major families of contributions are included in this term.
 The first one consists of the classical controls of quantum components during the time of the protocol.
 Here, the costs of different components that are commonly involved in communication protocols are considered, such as time taggers to record timing events.
-All other classical costs required during a protocol are modelled by considering that an active computer is present at each node involved in the protocol.
+All other classical costs required during a protocol are modeled by considering that an active computer is present at each node involved in the protocol.
 This covers classical communications and memory costs, or classical sub-protocols such as coin flipping. \\

 The second family of contributions is the energy required for post-processing, which refers to the classical algorithms applied to the outcome of quantum processes.
-This cost is harder to estimate as it depends on various parameters such as the desired level of security, the classical computing architecture and the choice of post-processing functions that are usually not standardized.
+This cost is harder to estimate as it depends on various parameters such as the desired level of security, the classical computing architecture, and the choice of post-processing functions that are usually not standardized.
 In this work, this cost is mostly overlooked.
 However, this post-processing cost can prove to be non-trivial for some of the protocols studied in this work, especially when considering digital signal processing.
 This particular cost is discussed in Section~\ref{sec:costDSP}.\\

-Each of these families of elements are expanded in Appendix \ref{app:models}.
+Each of these families of elements is expanded in Appendix \ref{app:models}.
 In Table \ref{tab:tableofeverything}, some values are shown of power consumption for different types of devices that are used in the following sections.